 Our Group is convinced that vehicle rental is a fantastic way for customers to learn about electric mobility.
-That's why we're putting a lot of effort into training our station staff, so that they can promote electric mobility and help customers to learn more about it.
+That's why we're putting a lot of effort into training our station staff, so that they can promote electric mobility and help customers to

 At the same time, we are committed to developing attractive offers that include a wide choice of electric vehicles.
-For example, our myEuropcar subscription offering includes combustion vehicles as well as the most recent models of electric vehicles: to date, more than 25% of myEuropcar customers have opted for an EV, and we are seeing an increasing preference for electric vehicles in all countries.
+For example, our myEuropear subscription offering includes combustion vehicles as well as the most recent models of electric vehicles: to date, more than 25% of myEuropear customers have opted for an EV, and we are seeing an increasing preference for electric vehicles in all countries.